The building blocks of permissionless finance

 DeFi offers a different architecture: financial services that run on code, not committees.
 No account freezes.
 No bank holidays.
 No permission required.

-A blockchain backed by cryptographic certainty—where applications operate without asking permission—offers an alternative.
 Not because institutions are evil, but because removing the need for trust removes the possibility of its violation.

 Bitcoin (2009) proved you could move value without intermediaries.
 But Bitcoin's scripting language is deliberately limited—it settles transactions, not much else.